Equipment Loan Policies

 Equipment MUST be inspected for damage, proper working condition, and any accessories that were loaned with the equipment before being checked in and the loan being removed from the borrower's library account.

-Under no circumstances will borrowers be allowed to check out equipment for another person; if it is determined that a borrower has checked out equipment for another person, then both the borrower and the recipient will permanently lose their equipment loan privileges.
+Under no circumstances will borrowers be allowed to check out equipment for another person; if it is determined that a borrower has checked out equipment for another person, then both the borrower and the recipient will lose their equipment loan privileges for one year.

 In the event that the borrowed equipment is damaged or lost, the borrower is required to report this information to one of the people listed below immediately; in the event that the borrowed equipment is stolen, the borrower is required to report this information to the police immediately as well as reporting the information to one of the people listed below.
-Failure to report any problems with, damage to, or the loss/theft of equipment immediately will result in the borrower permanently losing his or her equipment loan privileges.
+Failure to report any problems with, damage to, or the loss/theft of equipment immediately will result in the borrower losing his or her equipment loan privileges for one year.

 Matt Meehan - Circulation Equipment Coordinator (email@example.com/850-857-6164)